Peligrietzer/feral_machines/posts/lack_and_leak.md

 The insight that caught my attention here, for starters, is that what Lacan and his school call the Symbolic Order can perhaps be understood as what we programmers call an *abstraction layer*.
 This sets the scene for interpreting "lack" not as a flickering, quasi-mystical nothingness, but as a "leak" in that layer.

-The symptom is a side-channel.
-And an exploit, or a "weird machine"?
+The symptom, then, is a side-channel.

+And an exploit?
 What strange [nam-shubs](http://pages.erau.edu/~andrewsa/NamShubandCode1.html)
 play this role?